gristlabs/grist-help/help/search-sort-filter.md

 sorting options.

 ### Advance sorting options
-"Sort & Filter" subtab exposes additional options for sorting algorithm that might be useful for various column types:
+The "Sort & Filter" subtab exposes additional sorting options that might be useful for various column types.:

-- `Use choice position` available on Choice Column, sorts records using choice item order rather then its name.
+- `Use choice position` -- available on Choice column, sorts records using the configured order of choice items, rather then their names.
-- `Empty values last` in alphabetical order empty values are shown first by default, use this option to put them at the end.
+- `Empty values last` -- in alphabetical order empty values are shown first by default, use this option to put them at the end.
-- `Natural sort` for Text Column will treat multi-digit numbers in strings as if they were a single character, allowing more human-friendly ordering.
-For example, in natural alphabetical order _Product10_ will be positioned after _Product2_.
+- `Natural sort` -- for Text column will treat multi-digit numbers in strings as if they were a single character, allowing more human-friendly ordering.
+For example, using `natural sort`, _Product10_ will be positioned after _Product2_.

 <span class="screenshot-large">*![Side Panel Sorting Options](images/search-sort-filter/side-panel-sorting-options.png)*</span>
 {: .screenshot-half }